copious-world/crypto-wraps/README.md

 /*
 // decipher_message
 // Parameters:
-//        -- message : base64url encoded string return from encipher
+//        -- message : base64url encoded string returned from encipher
 //        -- wrapped_key :  aes key in a wrapped state returned from key_wraper
 //        -- priv_key : the private key for unwrapping
+//        -- nonce : as a string storing a buffer base64url
+// Returns: The clear string or false if it cannot be decrypted */

+/*
+// derived_decipher_message
+// Parameters:
+//        -- message :  base64url encoded string returned from encipher
+//        -- remote_public : a pubic key for ECDH P-384 key encryption
+//                          passed as a string that can be JSON.parsed into a jwk format object
+//        -- priv_key : the private key forming the local counterpart to the sender_public key.
 //        -- nonce : as a string storing a buffer base64url
 // Returns: The clear string or false if it cannot be decrypted */